2025 Abujhmarh clash: Background

 Four units of District Reserve Guard were combing the area of Maad, which is a remote area in Abhujmarh known for its insurgent activity, the forces had already got intelligence indicating presence of top Maoist leaders camping near the area.

-Until 2023, the Abhujmarh forest was safe heaven for Maoists and most senior leadership camped in that area.
-The Hunt for the top Nambala keshava Rao began months ago, with each cadre surrendering they were thoroughly interrogated by the Intelligence unit to get any information regarding the top leadership.
-The Cadres of Platoon No.7 which guarded the top leaders, were a top lookout for the Security forces, cadres of this unit know valuable information regarding the leadership and have good navigation ideas of the dense Abhujmarh forest.
-Many of the Captured/surrendered cadres tried to mislead investigation by giving false statements or twisted inputs but any information regarding the target was noted by the authorities.
+Until 2023, the Abhujmarh forest was a safe haven for Maoists and most senior leadership camped in that area.
+The Hunt for the top Nambala keshava Rao had begun months earlier, with each surrendering cadre being thoroughly interrogated by the Intelligence unit to get any information regarding the top leadership.
+The Cadres of Platoon No.7, which guarded the top leaders and was a top lookout for the Security forces, had valuable information regarding the leadership and were capable of navigating the dense Abhujmarh forest.
+Many of the captured cadres tried to mislead investigators by giving false or distorted statements but any information regarding the target was noted by the authorities.

 Incident

-On May 20, the day before the encounter, the District Reserve Guard members were searching the Maad area of the Abhujmarh forest for Senior members of the group.
+On 20 May, the day before the encounter, the District Reserve Guard members were searching the Maad area of the Abhujmarh forest for Senior members of the group.
 The unit could not find them and settled in for the night.
 Unbeknownst to the DRG, Nambala Keshava Rao and his Platoon No.7 was also spending the night just 1 km ahead of them.

-On May 21, at 7 AM a sapper from the Maoists suddenly encountered a DRG soldier searching the area, in a panic moment the maoist bayoneted his rifle into the DRG soldier and in a scuffle of resistance, a shot was fired.
-The Maoist scattered and ran towards south of the forest but encountered a unit of the Security forces then they ran north and encountered another unit of DRG, Feeling surrounded they made a defensive perimeter around a person in an elevated position and fired.
-The DRG observing suspected the person was a high value target so they return fire taking out the target.
-When the target was down, the maoists scattered and ran away but soon all of them were gun downed.
+On 21 May, at 7 AM a sapper from the Maoists suddenly encountered a DRG soldier searching the area; in panic, the sapper bayoneted the DRG soldier and during the scuffle, a shot was fired.
+The Maoist subsequently ran toward the south of the forest but encountered a unit of the Security forces before running north and encountering another unit of DRG.
+Feeling surrounded, they formed a defensive perimeter around a person in an elevated position and fired.
+The DRG suspected the person was a high value target and so returned fire taking out the target.
+After the sapper's death, the remaining Maoists scattered, but were ultimately all killed.

-After the firefight was subsided, a DRG member who was a former maoist and served in the Platoon No.7 identified the killed target as Nambala Keshava Rao alias Basavraj who is the General-Seceretary of the CPI(Maoist), which is the highest position in group, and a cache of weapons was also recovered from the site.
-Other Senior member included Madhu, who is Senior member in the Dandakaranya Special Zonal Committee (DSZC).
+After the firefight subsided, a DRG member who was a former Maoist and served in the Platoon No.7 identified the killed target as Nambala Keshava Rao, alias Basavraj, who is the General-Seceretary of the CPI (Maoist), the highest position of the group.
+A cache of weapons was also recovered from the site.
+Anthe senior member included Madhu, who is the Senior member in the Dandakaranya Special Zonal Committee (DSZC).